Infographic of buildings as bar chart with clouds.

 Two Types of transitioning

-Now that we have understood the pros and cons of commercial properties, when and how can we transition to commercial properties?
+Now that we have understood the pros and cons of commercial properties, when and how can we convert residential property to commercial property?

 We see two scenarios in our clients: